paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-013-school-lunch-programs.md

 Pub.
 L. 99–591 is a corrected version of Pub.
 L. 99–500.

 #### Amendments
+2026—Subsec. (f).
+Pub.
+L. 119–69 inserted “or a nondairy beverage that meets the nutritional standards described in [section 1758(a)(2)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1758/a/2/B&num=0&edition=prelim)” after “milk”.

 2010—Subsec. (d).
 Pub.
 L. 111–296 struck out concluding provisions which read as follows: “Within eighteen months after November 10, 1977, the Secretary shall report to Congress on the impact of procedures established under this subsection, including the nutritional, economic, and administrative benefits of such procedures.
 In purchasing commodities for programs carried out under this chapter and the Child Nutrition Act of 1966, the Secretary shall establish procedures to ensure that contracts for the purchase of such commodities shall not be entered into unless the previous history and current patterns of the contracting party with respect to compliance with applicable meat inspection laws and with other appropriate standards relating to the wholesomeness of food for human consumption are taken into account.”

 2004—Subsec. (a).
 Pub.
 L. 108–265, § 117, struck out “, during the period beginning July 1, 1974, and ending June 30, 2004,” before “shall—” in introductory provisions.